 Astronomy, in general, is the study of celestial bodies and the universe as a whole.
 It includes the study of stars, planets, galaxies and other objects that are beyond the atmosphere of earth.
 God's word does reference several objects, such as planets and constellations, found in what we today call space.

-For example, the most studied star in astronomy, the sun, is mentioned at least 160 times in the King James Translation, with the moon referred to 51 times.
+For example, the most studied star in astronomy, the sun, is mentioned at least 160 times in the King James Bible, with the moon referred to 51 times.
 During Biblical times, the only planets viewable from the earth were Mercury, Venus, Mars, Jupiter and Saturn.
 Some of these can be found in Scripture but only by the false gods which were associated with them.

 The planet Venus is the brightest object (next to the sun and moon) we can see in the night sky.
 Its ability to reflect light is due to its close proximity to the sun and the highly reflective clouds of sulfuric acid that shroud it.
 Many times it can easily be seen just before sunrise, hence its reference in astronomy as the "morning star."
 It can even be viewed during the day, lending to it also being called the "day star."